 Nationally Recognized CHP Colon Screening Program

-The Capital Health Plan received the highest score in the nation for Colon Screening in 2012.
-This score from national HEDIS survey results is reported in the Quality Compass® 2012 published by National Committee for Quality Assurance (NCQA).*
+Capital Health Plan has been ranked highest in the nation for 7 of the past 9 years for colon screening.
+This score from national HEDIS survey results is reported in the Quality Compass® 2014 published by National Committee for Quality Assurance (NCQA).*